-There is sustainable growth throughout many sectors of construction, especially in the private development of single-family homes and home improvement projects.
-The rapid expansion of metropolitan cities is increasing the demand for commercial construction projects.
-The workplace is changing as well, with an increase in minority and female representation.
+The workplace is changing, too, with an increase in minority and female representation.
 New technologies like drone mapping and building information modeling (BIM) software are some of the emerging construction trends that offer increased job site safety and new efficient solutions.

 This doesn’t mean that the industry is without its challenges.
 There is still an ongoing labor shortage for skilled workers and plenty of uncertainty around raw material trade and various tariffs.
 However, new technology and innovative ideas such as modular prefabricated construction offer bright hope for the future and many firms are adding staff every year.
-Despite a few areas of unease with the COVID-19 pandemic and supply chain issues, construction firms are eager to meet the challenges of 2022 and succeed.

-We’ve compiled 66 construction statistics that illustrate the state of the construction industry and give you a picture of the direction it is heading in.
+We’ve compiled 73 construction statistics that illustrate the state of the construction industry and give you a picture of the direction it is heading in.
 Jump to our infographic to see the most compelling stats that you need to know.

 Workers and Compensation

-- Construction managers were paid an average of $98,500 a year in 2021.
+- Construction managers were paid an average of $110,160 a year in 2022.
 [Bureau of Labor Statistics]

-- Total aggregate revenue of the top 400 construction companies in the U.S. reached $414.88 billion in 2020.
+- The total aggregate revenue of the top 400 construction companies in the U.S. reached $414.88 billion in 2020.
 [ENR]

 Ethnicity, Gender and Demographics

-- 32.6% of the construction industry workforce identify as Latino or Hispanic.
+- 34% of the construction industry workforce identify as Latino or Hispanic.
 [Bureau of Labor Statistics]

 - 54.6% of the industry is made up of people between the ages of 42 and 61.
 [JBK]

-- 30.2% of the construction industry hold an Executive title with 7.3% filling the role of CFO in 2021.
+- 30.2% of the construction industry hold an Executive title, with 7.3% filling the role of CFO in 2021.
 [JBK]

-- Women made up 11% of the construction workforce in 2021.
+- Women made up 10.8% of the construction workforce in 2023.
 [Bureau of Labor Statistics]

 Construction Location

-- 20% of U.S. construction occurs in New York, Dallas, Houston, Los Angeles, and Washington.
+- 20% of U.S. construction occurs in New York, Dallas, Houston, Los Angeles and Washington.
 [FMI]

-- The top 5 states renting equipment are California, Texas, Florida, Illinois, and New York.
+- The top 5 states renting equipment are California, Texas, Florida, Illinois and New York.
 [BigRentz]

 Construction Safety Statistics